dingbat/nsrails/readme.md

 Getting started
 ---------

 It's fairly painless.
-Drop the source folder into your Xcode project, and see [this page](https://github.com/dingbat/nsrails/wiki/Getting-Started).
+Drop the `Source` folder into your Xcode project and see [this page](https://github.com/dingbat/nsrails/wiki/Getting-Started).

 Some more resources: